CHRISTOFORIDIS-CH/Unipi_Datathon_2022/README.md

-# Unipi_Datathon_2022
+# Datathon2022

-In a 6 hour time interval, we have to provide a report that analyses time series information received by the smart energy meters of households in a specific region and forecast future energy consumptions.
-This project is divided in two parts.
-The first part is the datathon, while the second part is further analysis on this project.
+We provide a report that analyses the information received by the smart energy meters of households in a region overseen by the organisation in an hourly basis.

+The report is produced using Machine Learning tecniques.

+The final output of the project is a brief, self-standing report along with the developed code.

+Keywords: machine learning, deep learning, neural networks, time-series forecasting, anomaly detection